I track tech news every day because I know you don’t have time to.

 I’ve watched this shift happen in real time at scookietech.
 What started as text generators became image creators.
 Now they’re doing both at once while writing functional software.

 For creative work?
 This changes everything.
-A designer can sketch an idea and get three variations with working prototypes in minutes.
-Data analysts are feeding in spreadsheets alongside photos of physical inventory and getting insights that would’ve taken days to compile manually.
+A designer sketches an idea and gets three variations with working prototypes in minutes.
+Data analysts feed in spreadsheets alongside photos of physical inventory and pull insights that would’ve taken days to compile manually.
+That’s the shift nobody expected.

 But here’s what most people miss about spatial computing.

 Everyone thinks it’s just VR headsets getting better.
-That’s not the story.
-The real shift is happening in how these systems map physical spaces and overlay digital information (Apple’s Vision Pro is just the beginning).
+That’s not the story at all.
+What’s actually changing is how these systems map physical spaces and layer digital information on top of them, Apple’s Vision Pro is just the beginning of that push.
+The hardware matters, sure, but it’s the spatial computing underneath that’s reshaping everything.

 I tested a spatial computing setup in my workshop last month.
-The system tracked my hands, understood my workspace, and let me manipulate 3D models like they were sitting on my actual desk.
-No controllers.
-No learning curve.
+It tracked my hands.
+Understood my workspace.
+Let me manipulate 3D models like they were sitting right there on my actual desk, no controllers needed, no learning curve at all.
+The whole thing just worked.

 The hardware finally caught up to what we’ve been promised for years.